Implementing Academic Accommodations

 ADA Accommodations

-ADA accommodations are only given when formal documentation from a medical provider is presented to the Accessibility Resources & Services Office (ARS) and the formal accommodation document is signed by both student and ARS.
-ARS receives medical documentation to determine the type(s) of accommodation(s).
-The accommodation should not change the fundamental nature of the course or program of study.
-Students are instructed to give the document to faculty as soon as they receive it.
-Accommodations are not retroactive and only apply to what is designated on the form.
+ADA accommodations are provided only when formal documentation from a treatment provider is submitted to the Accessibility Resources & Services (ARS) Office.
+ARS reviews the medical documentation to determine the appropriate accommodation(s).
+These accommodations are designed to support students without altering the fundamental nature of the course or program.
+Students are advised to share the accommodation document with their faculty as soon as they receive it.
+Accommodations are not retroactive and apply solely to the provisions outlined in the form.

 Further information for the following accommodations: